sammancoaching/website/README.md

 or expanding the container in the Docker desktop user interface.

 ## Contributing to the site
 You don't need to be a member of the Samman Technical Coaching Society to contribute to this website.
 We welcome pull requests with new materials for technical coaches.
 If you contribute, please include in the PR a contributor page for yourself.
 You'll need to add an entry in [_data/contributors.yml](_data/contributors.yml) and a new file under [society/contributors](society/contributors).
 Use your github handle as filename and key.

-If you don't have a github handle, choose another unique key.
+As you prepare your contribution, you might use resources which are already on this site.
+For example [Code Katas](https://sammancoaching.org/kata_descriptions/index.html), [Activities](https://sammancoaching.org/activities/index.html) or [Reference Materials](https://sammancoaching.org/reference/index.html).
+If you use any please link to them.

 If you send a PR you can expect to be contacted by a member of the society who will help you to get your contribution merged and published on the site.